 What is the next step after the application form is submitted?

-All submission materials will be reviewed by the SRTP admissions committee and all applicants will be notified as to whether or not they have been selected for interviews during the last three weeks of November.
+All submission materials will be reviewed by the SRTP admissions committee and all applicants will be notified as to whether or not they have been selected for interviews during the first three weeks of November.

 When does the program begin and how long does it run?